The International Spy Museum is the only public museum in the world to explore the tradecraft, history, and contemporary role of espionage.

 As Chairman of the House Intelligence Committee, Congressman Stokes was the first African-American to head a congressional investigating committee.
 His 30-year congressional career included positions as Chairman and cofounder of the Congressional Black Caucus, seats on the House Select Committee on Assassinations, the House Committee on Standards of Official Conduct, and the Iran-Contra Panel, which investigated the illegal sale of arms to Iran.
 He is currently Senior Counsel at the law firm of Squire, Sanders and Dempsey.

 A former Director of Central Intelligence (1993-1995), Mr. Woolsey holds a distinguished career in the U.S. Government, where he served on five different occasions.
 Mr. Woolsey held Presidential appointments in two Republican and two Democratic administrations.
 He was also previously a partner at the law firm of Shea & Gardner in Washington, DC, where he practiced for 22 years in the fields of civil litigation and alternative dispute resolution.
-Mr. Woolsey is currently a Vice President and officer at Booz Allen Hamilton where he concentrates on the firm's energy practice.
+Mr. Woolsey is currently the chairman of the Foundation for the Defense of Democracies.

 Chairman of The Malrite Company and founder of the International Spy Museum, Mr. Maltz developed an interest in intelligence while working at the National Security Agency for the U.S. Navy during the Korean War.
 In addition to a 40-year career as principal of the Malrite Communications Group, Inc., which operated major market radio and television stations across the country, Mr. Maltz was a founder of the Rock and Roll Hall of Fame and Museum in Cleveland, Ohio.
 Since retiring from the broadcast industry, Mr. Maltz has used his years of entertainment experience to develop museum projects across the country.